knative/docs/blog/steering/2020-11-ksc-elections.md

 The Knative Steering Committee (KSC) is responsible for the general health of the Knative community, and this is the first general election for that body.

 The process already started on October 27th with the announcement of the elections to the mailing list.
 The next milestone is to have a complete list of candidates, and nominations close on November 9th at 0000 UTC (5pm Pacific).

-If you want to stand for election, open a PR against the [knative/community repository](https://github.com/knative/community) to include your candidate profile in the `/elections/2020/SC` folder, with your name as the filename.
+If you are eligible and want to stand for election, the process is simple just open a PR against the [knative/community repository](https://github.com/knative/community) to include your candidate profile in the `/elections/2020/SC` folder, with your name as the filename.
 This profile should include: